-In October 2020, students at Miami Youth Academy and men at San Quentin State Prison in California started a letter exchange facilitated by the Prison Journalism Project.
-In this latest round, the men were asked about a key moment or incident in prison that helped them redefine how they live life.
+In October 2020, students at Miami Youth Academy and men at San Quentin State Prison in California started a letter exchange facilitated by Prison Journalism Project and Exchange for Change, a Miami-based non-profit group that supports writing programs in youth commitment and adult correctional facilities.
 The Miami Youth Academy houses up to 28 boys from 14 to 18 years old, who are sent there by the Florida Department of Juvenile Justice.
+These letters were first published in Titan Tribune, their school newspaper.
+The students are identified by their initials to protect their identities.

 In every story, there is a turning point.
 It’s the moment where the main character figures out what needs to be done for success.
 For me, getting to that point took a while.